ltoddy/cloc-rs/README.md

 # cloc-rs

-Count, or compute differences of, lines of source code and comments.
+Count, or compute differences of, lines of source code and comments fastly.

 ## Overview